jdscolam/validity-lib/README.md

 A fun little library for determining duplicate contacts.
 There are both normal and advanced datasets for you to play with in the `/data` directory.

 ## Installation
+**Prerequisites**
+1. Ensure you have the current version of Node.js or the latest LTS version.
+This was tested on version `10.11`.

 Simply `clone` or `fork` the repository then run:
 ```
 npm install